 Right – the representative of the Negro group (the site Markova Gora); Left – the representative of the Cro-Magnon group (the site Kostenky II).
-Reconstruction of M. M. Gerasimov (Čńňîđč˙ ŃŃŃĐ.
+Reconstruction of M. M. Gerasimov (История СССР.
 1966, 27).

 The presence of Mongoloid component should be associated with the migration of people of the Mesolithic time from the Near East, which was inhabited by Mongoloids in the Upper Paleolithic speaking the language, which gave the beginning of the Sino-Tibetan language family (see the section "The Relationship of the Sino-Tibetan languages ".

-Later anthropological diversity of the population of Europe has declined significantly due to the increase characteristic of Caucasoid type in its complex:
+Later anthropological diversity of the population of Europe has declined significantly due to the increased characteristic of Caucasoid type in its complex:

-In the Neolithic differences between northern and southern populations persisted, however, there was gradual decrease in the proportion of Mongoloid and archaic complexes signs that were not represented in its entirety in most of the series.
-Nevertheless, archaic component is present as a part ar people of Pit-Comb Ware culture, as well as at the representatives of the Dnieper-Donets community (ZUBOVA A.V.
+In the Neolithic, differences between the northern and southern populations persisted, but there is a gradual decrease in the proportion of the Mongoloid and archaic complexes of characters, which in most series are no longer fully represented.
+Nevertheless, both in the composition of the cultures with Pit-Comb Ware and in the representatives of the Dnieper-Donets community, there is an archaic component (ZUBOVA A.V.
 2016: 139)